Program Information: Edmonton Cross-Speciality Psychology Residency Consortium - Educational Psychology

 ● Early Lifespan – School and Child Clinical Psychology.
 The University of Alberta offers one residency position that primarily focuses on skill development in the areas of school and child clinical psychology.
 This training position offers skill development in working with individuals from early childhood to early adulthood (25 years of age or younger).
 This position also offers formal assessment training as it relates to school and child clinical psychology.

 Our training program is a full-time 12 month program that takes place between September to August.
-Our program exceeds 2000 hours (average of 2080 hours with a minimum of 2072 hours).
+Our program includes a minimum of 2000 hours of training, which is inclusive of vacation and sick time.

 Please visit our website for more information.